wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-intro/includes/3-how-windows-virtual-desktop-works.md

 Windows Virtual Desktop provides virtualization infrastructure as a managed service.
 Windows Virtual Desktop manages:

-- Web client for users to connect to their workspace by using a browser that supports HTML5
+- Web client - The Web Access service within Window Virtual Desktop lets users access virtual desktops and remote apps through an HTML5-compatible web browser like they would with a local PC—from anywhere and any device.
+You can secure Web Access by using multi-factor authentication in Azure Active Directory (Azure AD).
-- Diagnostics that allows the administrator to identify issues through a single interface
+- Diagnostics - Remote Desktop Diagnostics is an event-based aggregator that marks each user or administrator action on the Windows Virtual Desktop deployment as a success or failure.
+Administrators can query the aggregation of events to identify failing components.
-- Centralized management of configurations in the Azure portal
+- Management - Manage Windows Virtual Desktop configurations in the Azure portal.
+Manage and publish host pool resources.
+Windows Virtual Desktop also includes several extensibility components.
+Manage Windows Virtual Desktop by using Windows PowerShell or with the provided REST APIs, which also enable support from third-party tools.
-- Broker to manage incoming connections and directs clients to available session hosts
+- Broker - The Connection Broker service manages user connections to virtual desktops and remote apps.
+It provides load balancing and reconnection to existing sessions.
-- Load balancing to balance session host connections
+- Load balancing - Balances session host connections.
-- Gateway to securely connect users to the workspace
+- Gateway - The Remote Connection Gateway service connects remote users to Windows Virtual Desktop remote apps and desktops from any internet-connected device that can run a Windows Virtual Desktop client.
+The client connects to a Gateway which then orchestrates a connection from the virtual machine (VM) back to the same gateway.

 Window Virtual Desktop uses Azure infrastructure services for compute, storage, and networking.